Construction Surety Bond

 Besides, the complexity of any project will determine whether parties need to protect themselves against overall job completion, protection against the cost of materials from subcontractors and suppliers

 Bonds are necessary prerequisites of any project as many things could go wrong in a massive construction project.
-Thus it is of paramount importance that projects of particular sizes like government and public works acquire construction bonds.
+Thus it is of paramount importance that projects of particular sizes like government and public works acquire bonds.

-Bid Bond – A bid bond is a guarantee that assures the project owner you are capable of undertaking the project after selection in the bidding process.
+Bid Bond – A bid bond is a guarantee that assures the project owner you are capable of undertaking the job after selection in the bidding process.
 The project owner is more than comfortable to award the project based on the presence of a bid bond knowing fully well that they will collect compensation from the construction surety bond.

-Performance bond – A performance bond protects the owner if the contractor fails to perform, or protects the owner from losses emanating from poor performance, or is unable to deliver the project as obligated in the contract.
+Performance – A performance bond protects the owner if the contractor fails to perform, or protects the owner from losses emanating from poor performance, or is unable to deliver the work as obligated in the contract.
 Moreover, in other circumstances, the contractor may declare himself bankrupt hence the surety is responsible for compensating the owner for any loss incurred.

-Payment Bond – A payment bond is a three-way contract that brings together the owner, the contractor and the surety firm into an agreement that all subcontractors, material suppliers, and laborers will be paid making the project lien free.
+Payment – A payment bond is a three-way contract that brings together the owner, the contractor and the surety firm into an agreement that all subcontractors, material suppliers, and laborers will be paid making the project lien free.
 This bond is rare and its billed at 50% of the regular premium.

-Contractor license Bond (CLB) – CLB or permit bond is a construction surety bond that serves the purpose of all parties involved in a contractor project.
+Contractor license (CLB) – CLB or permit bond is a construction surety bond that serves the purpose of all parties involved in a contractor project.
 This Bond assists all parties involved in case of an unethical business decision.
 It protects the contractor, the owner/investors of a project and the bond issuing firm.
 A contractor must purchase a contractor license bond to qualify for the contractor licenses at city, county and state level.
 If one of the parties is affected by wrong decisions, they can file against the bond for financial compensation.